 GAAP requires that direct on-behalf payments for fringe benefits and salaries made by one entity to a third party recipient for the employees of another, legally separate entity be recognized as revenue and expenditures by the employer government.
-The State of California makes direct on-behalf payments for retirement benefits to the State Teachers' Retirement System on behalf of all school districts in California.
-The amount of on-behalf payments made for the District has been recorded in the fund financial statements.
+The State of California makes direct on-behalf payments for retirement benefits to the State Teachers' Retirement System (STRS) on behalf of all school districts in California.
+During the current year the State of California made additional one time contributions to the State Teachers' Retirement System and to the California Public Employees' Retirement System (CalPERS).
+On-behalf payments of \$18,861,095 for STRS and \$2,952,650 for CalPERS were made for the District and have been recorded in the financial statements.